CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux supports packet trimming and SRv6 on the Spectrum-4 and Spectrum-5 switch only.
 {{%/notice%}}

+To use MRC packet trimming, you need to configure both packet trimming and SRv6.

 ### Configure Packet Trimming

 Packet Trimming supports physical ports only.

-Packet Trimming does not support ISSU, bonds for egress eligibility or the following packet types:
+Packet Trimming does not support ISSU, bonds for egress eligibility, or the following packet types:
 - VXLAN packets
 - Adaptive Routing Notification Packets (ARN)
 - Congestion Notification Packets (CNP)
 - Flooding and MC packets

-To configure packet trimming with the default (recommended) settings, set the `lossy-multi-tc` QoS profile.
+To configure packet trimming with the default (recommended) settings, set the `lossy-multi-tc` QoS profile:

 ```
 cumulus@switch:~$ nv set qos roce mode lossy-multi-tc
 cumulus@switch:~$ nv config apply
 ```

+You can see the `lossy-multi-tc` QoS profile default settings with the `nv show qos roce` command.

 If you do not want to use the QoS profile `lossy-multi-tc` to enable packet trimming with the recommended QoS settings, you can configure the packet trimming settings you want to use.

 To configure packet trimming:
-- Set the packet trimming profile.
+- Set the packet trimming profile to `packet-trim-default`.
 - Set the forwarding port used for recirculating the trimmed packets to egress the interface (NVIDIA SN5610 switch only).
 If you do not configure a service port, Cumulus Linux uses the last service port in on the switch.
 - Set the maximum size of the trimmed packet.
+You can specify a value between 256 and 1024; the value must be a multiple of 4.
 - Set the DSCP value to be marked on the trimmed packets.
+You can specify a value between 0 and 63.
-- Set the Egress port and traffic-class from which dropped traffic is trimmed.
+- Set the egress port and traffic-class from which dropped traffic is trimmed.
+You can specify a value between 0 and 7.
 - Set the egress traffic class on which to send the trimmed packet.
+You can specify a value between 0 and 7.
 - Enable packet trimming.

 ```
-cumulus@switch:~$ nv set system forwarding packet-trim profile packet-trim-profile1
+cumulus@switch:~$ nv set system forwarding packet-trim profile packet-trim-default
 cumulus@switch:~$ nv set system forwarding packet-trim service-port swp65
 cumulus@switch:~$ nv set system forwarding packet-trim remark dscp 10
 cumulus@switch:~$ nv set system forwarding packet-trim size 528
+cumulus@switch:~$ nv set interface swp1-3 packet-trim egress-eligibility traffic-class 1
 cumulus@switch:~$ nv set system forwarding packet-trim traffic-class 4
-cumulus@switch:~$ nv set interface swp1-3 packet-trim egress-eligibility traffic-class 1
 cumulus@switch:~$ nv set system forwarding packet-trim state enabled
 cumulus@switch:~$ nv config apply
 ```